bytebase/bytebase.com-old/content/blog/database-review-2021.md

 And performance is just one aspect of the database system.
 The core part of the database is called Engine, just like a car engine, in addition to speed, specs such as stability, fuel consumption, durability, and maintenance cost are also important, along with tires, bearings, exterior polish, interior decoration, and steering, to deliver the entire driving experience.

 In fact, Snowflake and Databricks are both product-oriented companies.
 If you have a chance to read Snowflake's documentation and use its Cloud portal / SQL Editor, you can feel that this is a well-designed product, ranging from data modeling (the virtual dataware concept) to the UX.
-As for Databricks, it also has a taste for tools as they have acquired products like [Redash](https://databricks.com/blog/2020/06/24/welcoming-redash-to-databricks.html), readers who are interested can also search ``developer experience site:databricks` on Google.
+As for Databricks, it also has a taste for tools as they have acquired products like [Redash](https://databricks.com/blog/2020/06/24/welcoming-redash-to-databricks.html), readers who are interested can also search `developer experience site: databricks` on Google.

 Of course, it could be a key differentiator if the performance is way better.
-In 2021, there happened to be such a product emerged.
+In 2021, such a product happened to emerge.

 ### ClickHouse